tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 encryption.
 In this section, we re-iterate these requirements and assess the ESNI design against them.

-### Mitigate against replay attacks
+### Mitigate against replay attacks {#replay-attacks}

-Since the SNI encryption key is derived from a (EC)DH operation between the client's ephemeral and server's semi-static ESNI key, the ESNI encryption is bound to the Client Hello.
-It is not possible for an attacker to "cut and paste" the ESNI value in a different Client Hello, with a different ephemeral key share, as the terminating server will fail to decrypt and verify the ESNI value.
+The encrypted SNI value is bound to the "key_share" extension in the original Client Hello.
+While an attacker could "cut and paste" the ESNI value and "key_share" extension into a different Client Hello, they would not be able to decrypt subsequent handshake messages since the handshake secrets are based on the original "key_share" extension.
+If they do supply a different "key_share" extension with new ephemeral key shares in the updated Client Hello, then the terminating server will fail to decrypt and verify the ESNI value.

+In case the "key_share" extension contains an empty list of key shares, it could be replayed by an attacker, but since the server response does not reveal the identity in the Hello Retry Request, it is not considered problematic.

+[[OPEN ISSUE: if the server uses PSK-only key establishment, an attacker could still replay the ESNI value since the key shares list is empty and the handshake secret only depends on the attacker-controlled PSK.]]

 ### Avoid widely-deployed shared secrets